Abrolhus/dotfiles/README.md

 # dotfiles
 My dotfiles.
-AwesomeWM, alacritty, tmux, nvim \
+AwesomeWM, alacritty, tmux, nvim <br>

-Currently trying to use only lua in my nvim config.\
+Currently trying to use only lua in my nvim config.<br>